 Those agencies who put forward a submission and are not awarded Accreditation will receive feedback from the Assessment Panel on which areas did not meet the necessary level and / or additional comments on their submission content.
 The names of these agencies will be kept confidential.

-You will need to prepare a written and video submission.
+You will need to prepare a written submission.
 Please ensure that you have consulted our guide above and taken into account the judging criteria.